The Popular Morocco Tour

 Day 2Rabat - Chefchaouen

-Spend most of your day in this blue city of Chefchoauen.
-Walk the streets of the vividly blue colored town located among the jagged mountain peaks of Riff Mountains.
-Later in the afternoon we transfer to Fes.
+Spend most of your day in the stunning blue city of Chefchoauen.
+Walk the streets of the vividly blue-colored town located among the jagged mountain peaks of the Riff Mountains.
+Later in the afternoon, we transfer to Fes.

-Travel to small, desert-fringed Erfoud, pausing for lunch in Midelt en route and marveling at everyday life as you pass Berber villages, endless palm plantations and the majestic Atlas Mountains.
-Then later the scenery will change as we start seeing the first sand dunes from the road.
-The great “sand sea” of Merzouga, a beautiful area of fine, apricot – colored sand stretches as far as the eye can see.
-Here we reach the luxury camp in the desert that offers the highest comfort.
-Large tents with king size beds, Moroccan handcrafted furniture and ensuite bathroom with western toilet, handheld shower and sink right in your tent.
+Travel to small, desert-fringed Erfoud, pausing en route for lunch in Midelt and marveling at everyday life as you pass Berber villages, endless palm plantations, and the majestic Atlas Mountains.
+Then, later, the scenery will change as we start seeing the first sand dunes from the road.
+The great “sand sea” of Merzouga, a beautiful area of fine, apricot–colored sand stretches as far as the eye can see.

 Day 6 Desert Adventure and Draa Valley

-After breakfast we have ample time to explore this beautiful region!
-Today we mount our camels and trek into the orange hues of desert dunes of the Moroccan Sahara.
-Admire the beautiful desert sand waves and also the camels gentle walks.
-Later we enjoy a picnic lunch either on the desert dunes or back in camp.
+After breakfast, we have ample time to explore this beautiful region!
+Today, we mount our camels and trek into the orange hues of the Moroccan Sahara’s desert dunes.
+Admire the beautiful sand waves and the camel’s gentle walk.
+Later, we enjoy a picnic lunch either on the desert dunes or back in camp.

-Then departure to our next night stop in the Draa Valley.
-Today’s road will be much easier, a straight path along punctuated by some fortified villages and later the palm groves of the Draa Valley will lead us to our hotel for the night.
+We then depart for our next night stop in the Draa Valley.
+Today’s road will be much easier; a straight path punctuated by some fortified villages and, later, the palm groves of the Draa Valley will lead us to our hotel for the night.

 Day 7Agdz – Ouarzazate – Ait BenHaddou – High Atlas – Marrakech

-Tip: Add more days to the itinerary and include visit of Volubis and Meknes/ have an extra night in camp or in Fes.
+Tip: Add more days to the itinerary and include a visit to Volubis and Meknes or have an extra night in camp or Fes.

 Reviews